YuganshT79/Smiley-Rating/README.md

 If you want to contribute to the Project.
 - Star :star: the repository
 - Fork the repository
-- Make a new `branch` with dscriptive name
+- Make a new `branch` with descriptive name
 - Implement your feature
 - Make a pull request to the repo
 - Thanks for Contribution, now smile :smile: an rejoice